-PHI 421 Twentieth-century Ethics (3) Fall (odd years)
+PHI 421 Twentieth-century Ethics (3)

 A study of 20th century meta-ethics.
-The course provides an introduction, rooted in primary texts, of the major figures and movements of the 20th thought and seeks to investigate and assess these figures and movements in light of the convictions of the Christian world view.
+The course provides an introduction, rooted in primary texts, of the major figures and movements of 20th century thought and seeks to investigate and assess these figures and movements in light of the convictions of the Christian world view.
 Prerequisite: PHI 213.